 Now click on Expand column icon, and expand the New Column to all underneath table structure

-Columns in the left hand side are coming from Course table, columns in the right hand side are coming from Students table.
-Values in the rows only appears in matching criteria.
-First three rows are students of Math course, then two students for English course, and because there is no student for Physics course you will see null values for students columns.
+Columns in the left-hand side are coming from Course table, columns in the right-hand side are coming from Students table.
+Values in the rows only appear in matching criteria.
+First three rows are students of Math course, then two students for the English course, and because there is no student for Physics course you will see null values for students columns.

 Merge is similar to JOIN in T-SQL